 2.3 Student Attendance

 Religious Holidays: A number of religious faiths are represented in the Fordham student body.
-Students who will be absent due to religious holidays should notify their instructor at the beginning of the semester.
-Faculty members who intend to observe religious holidays on days when the University is in session should note such dates on the syllabus and alert the students as to how the work for the missed class will be made up.
+Students who are absent due to religious holidays should notify their instructor at the beginning of the semester.

 Participation in University-Sanctioned Activity: Students serve as representatives of the Fordham community in a variety of activities.
 The authorized administrator/director of the activity will provide a written list of the dates of the activities, including travel time, at the beginning of the semester to each of the students.
 Students will provide each of their professors with the scheduled list of excused absences at the beginning of the semester.
 The faculty will acknowledge the scheduled absences by signing an accompanying letter.
 In some cases-e.g., the scheduling of a championship tournament or a rescheduled competition-the actual timing of the event may not be known at the beginning of the semester.
 In such cases, the authorized administrator will make every effort to notify instructors as soon as possible.

-In all of the circumstances noted above, it is the student’s responsibility to obtain from their peers in the course any class notes or other course material missed due to the absence.
-It is also the student’s responsibility to speak with the instructor to make arrangements to make up missed examinations or graded assignments.
+In all of the circumstances noted above, it is the student's responsibility to obtain any class notes or other course material missed due to the absence.
+It is also the student's responsibility to speak with the instructor to make arrangements to make up missed examinations or graded assignments.
 The manner in which the work will be made up is left to the discretion of each faculty member.

-Faculty members are encouraged to notify the appropriate class dean of the student’s home school about prolonged absences.
-The class dean will contact the student.
+Faculty members are encouraged to notify the appropriate class or advising dean of the student's home college/school about prolonged absences.

 Pages in Classes and Exams